elleem/reading-notes/201/class-06.md

 })</p>
 <p> Object references do not contain values directly, so they can't be compaired. </p>
 <p> To check that the contents of the two objects are true you need to iterate thru the object and check that each key and value match (hard if an objects property can be an object istelf.)
 Convert the object to a suitable primitive before doing the equality check.
 JSON.stringify </p>
+<p> Limited set of things that talk about a related thing.
+Properties have a name, type, value</p>

 ### Object Literals
 <p> Objects group together variables and functions to create a model.</p>